Vacation and Scheduling Vacation

 Scheduling Vacation Time:

-Illness during Vacation: If you become sick for more than three (3) days during your vacation, you may use your earned sick time.
-In some cases, employees may be asked to obtain a written statement from their physician regarding the illness.
+Illness during vacation: If you become sick for more than three (3) days during your vacation, you may use your earned sick time, with medical documentation.

 When a holiday occurs during a vacation, it is not counted as vacation time.

-The University uses a centralized system to track vacation, personal and sick time and enforces a maximum vacation balance accrual.
-The maximum vacation time that an employee can accrue is equal to the amount of time the employee accrues in two years based on their eligibility.
-Once the maximum accrual is reached; vacation time will stop accruing until the balance drops below the maximum allowed.
+The university uses a centralized system to track vacation, personal, and sick time and enforces a maximum vacation balance accrual.
+The maximum vacation time that an employee can accrue is equal to the amount of time the employee accrues in one year based on their eligibility.
+Once the maximum accrual is reached, vacation time will stop accruing until the balance drops below the maximum allowed.

 Leaving the University: Vacation Pay upon Separations

-If an employee leaves the University and has completed three (3) months of employment, he or she is entitled to payment for accrued, unused vacation.
+If an employee leaves the university and has completed three (3) months of employment, they are entitled to payment for accrued, unused vacation.

 Related Links and Resources:

-This Vacation and Scheduling Vacation Statement is part of the HR Employee Policies and Procedures that can be found at here.
+This Vacation and Scheduling Vacation Statement is part of the Employee Policies & Procedures (a.k.a., Handbook).